mwd1993/QuykHtml/README.md

 # Easily 'import' bootStrap utilities
 q.bootStrap.use(True)

+# Write direct css - we want to text align all divs for this example
+# our final display object we append everything to is a div
+q.styleSheet.add("div","text-align:center;")

-# inline quick way to define a p element and set several different types of values
+# Inline quick way to define a p element and set several different types of values
 # order doesn't matter as each method call returns the object itself
 p_element = q.new("p").set_text("chain together commands :D").style.set("font-size:24px;").onClick('alert("You clicked me :D");')